brightin-archive/brightguide/README.md

 gem "brightguide", github: "brighin/brightguide"
 ```

-And mount the engine in you're routes.rb:
+And mount the engine in your `routes.rb`:

 ```ruby
 mount Brightguide::Engine => "/styleguide"